youbs/ubermuda.github.io/_posts/2014-09-10-making-docker-commands.md

     WORKDIR /srv

 The `/srv` directory will be the working directory of our container, so let's make it a volume, and change the default working directory of the image to it.

+    RUN useradd composer
+    USER composer

+Here we create a `composer` user and set it as the default user for the container.
+This way, the composer executable will run under the `composer` user and we avoid having to worry about future vulnerabilities in Docker.

     ENTRYPOINT ["/composer.phar"]